Kenneth Zick

 Bio

-Dr. Zick is the Research Director of Transformational Computing at USC ISI, leading efforts to solve problems of national importance through game-changing computer architectures, hardware and systems.
+Dr. Zick is the Research Director of Transformational Computing at USC ISI, leading efforts to solve problems of national importance through game-changing computing solutions including algorithms, hardware, and systems.
 He brings extensive experience with advanced government-funded research and from commercial industry including IBM, Motorola, and two startups.
 He studied under pioneer John H. Holland (genetic algorithms, complex adaptive systems) and was awarded a NASA Fellowship covering his Ph.D. work in Physically Adaptive Computing.
-His patented inventions include microarchitectures that enabled commercial products (6x86MX microprocessor), a digital superconducting flux memory, and a novel asynchronous Ising machine.
-Dr. Zick serves on the Microsystems Exploratory Council.
+Patented inventions include a microarchitecture that enabled the Cyrix/IBM 6x86MX microprocessor, a digital superconducting flux memory, and a novel asynchronous Ising machine.
+Dr. Zick was appointed to the Microsystems Exploratory Council in 2025.

 News

-May 2026: We have developed a new approach to solving a class of sparse combinatorial optimization problems.
-Harnessing the power of collective behavior, the algorithm is exhibiting very high performance on well-known benchmarks.
-The algorithm and results are now available at Cosm: Collective Switched Motion for Fast and Accurate Sparse Ising Optimization.
-For more information or for partnering opportunities, please contact [email protected]
+May 2026: We have developed a new type of algorithm that harnesses the power of collective behavior and is pointing to potential breakthroughs in large-scale sparse combinatorial optimization.
+A research paper is now available at Cosm: Collective Switched Motion for Sparse Ising Optimization.
+For more information and for partnering opportunities, please contact [email protected]

 Research Summary